Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 **Repeat reminder**
 :lit: &ePlease run &6!deposit &eor &6!depositall &eto deposit all your money items back into your Money Pouch.

+**Failure**
+:danger: &eYou still have money items in your inventory.
+Please run &6!deposit &eor &6!depositall &eagain until you have no more money items on you.

+**Completion**
+&a:check_mark: You have successfully deposited your money items back into your Money Pouch!
+Your pouch balance has increased.

 ### 2.4.4 Step 4 - Withdrawing multiple items